May 11, 1998 Chestnut Pinto Gelding

 Henry grow up into a beautiful stallion.
 He resembles Misty II the most out of any of her foals, and is a fine example of a Chincoteague Pony.
 Henry sired five foals.
 His first foal Misty's Hurricane Izzy was born in 2003 out of a black mare named Stars Black Velvet.
 Two colts were born in 2005 owned by Lisa Coolidge of Texas.
 The first was a palomino pinto named Misty's Flash Flood, out of a buckskin mare named Little Beebe that Kendy Allen used to own.
 The second was a bay pinto named Misty's High Tide, out of a dark bay pinto mare named Denim and Diamonds.
 Henry's fourth offspring was also out of Demin and Diamonds, and his only 2006 foal, was a chestnut pinto filly named Misty's Icy Margarita born December 15.
 His last offspring was a palomino pinto filly out of Little Beebe that was born in March 2007.
 This filly was given the special name of Misty III.

 After spending several years in Texas Henry went home at the Allen farm in 2007.
-Once at home he was gelded and has been broken to ride.
-He has also made appearances at the Chincoteague Pony Centre.
+Once at home he was gelded and was broken to ride.
+He also made appearances at the Chincoteague Pony Centre.
 Henry is pictured alongside other nine Misty family members in the book Horses in Living Color by Barbara Livingston.
+He lives amongst his family herd at Kerkaken Acres.

 Click on the photo for more pictures of Misty II's Henry